-In the summer of 2016, The Yoga Room relocated to a beautiful new studio located in a quiet neighborhood on the west-side of Ann Arbor.
-This intimate, poolside yoga studio overlooks sprawling gardens and features a cork floor, meditation loft, high ceilings, lots of natural wood and a peaceful, spa-like setting.
-I intentionally keep my class sizes small--limited to seven students--which creates a warm, intimate community where each student receives the personal attention they deserve.
-I am honored that The Yoga Room has twice been voted Best Yoga Studio in Ann Arbor.
+In the summer of 2016, I relocated my private yoga studio, The Yoga Room, from it's original basement location to a charming cottage studio located behind my home in Ann Arbor, MI.
+This welcoming, poolside sanctuary overlooks sprawling gardens and features a cork floor, meditation loft, high ceilings, lots of natural wood and a peaceful, spa-like setting.
+I intentionally create a warm, intimate environment where students can feel safe to be themselves and receive the personal attention they deserve.
+In addition to private yoga sessions, I host Mini Wellness Retreats throughout the year, and the pool is open for Aqua Yoga sessions during the warm weather months.
+I am honored that The Yoga Room has twice been voted Best Yoga Studio in Ann Arbor, MI.

 If you’re looking for gentle encouragement, a healing presence, and a supportive environment, you've found the right place.
 Nothing would make me happier than to guide you on your journey to optimal health and well-being.